-62% of users who have been using Anki for three or more years spend over half their study time creating cards -- this is a finding from a survey of flashcard learners.
-Much of the time you think you're "studying" may actually be spent on the task of making cards.
+In a survey of flashcard learners, 62% of those who had used Anki for three or more years reported spending over half their study time creating cards.
+Much of the time you think you're "studying" may actually be going into the task of making cards.

 Memly vs. Anki in 30 Seconds